INSIGHT-A space odyssey: Britain rockets into unknown with OneWeb | Business

 OneWeb was forced to step back from this grand idea and instead focus on a commercial customer base for such services, like airlines and cruise lines, willing to pay a premium.
 The venture was hampered by costly contracts involving its own investors, four sources said.

 In 2015 it signed a long launch contract with Arianespace, majority-owned by a joint venture of Airbus and Safran, locking in prices even as SpaceX was shaking up market pricing in the industry.
 Arianespace declined to comment.
-Airbus did not respond to requests for comment.
+Airbus declined to comment beyond its July 3 statement welcoming the British government's backing for the project as positive for the country's space industry.

 Wyler himself was sidelined from day-to-day management as business pressures mounted, and the company cycled through three CEOs.
 Wyler did not respond to a request for comment.